 - Clamp and cut the umbilical cord.

-- 1 and 5 minutes after birth assessed at
+- 1 and 5 minutes after birth assessment at

-- Used for clinical assessment of newborns at 1 and 5 minutes after birth
+- Used for standardized clinical assessment of newborns at 1 and 5 minutes after birth

-Assessment of 5-minute Apgar score: infants with scores < 7 may require further intervention
+Assessment of the Apgar score at 5 minutes: infants with scores < 7 may require further intervention

 - Reassuring: 7–10